 Diagnosis of pre-diabetes is just like an alarm bell.
 This indicates that the person is on his or her way toward developing diabetes type 2.
 Diabetes is an ailment that considerably enhances the risk of heart problems such as stroke or heart attack and even early death.
 But the good news is that “diabetes isn’t certain”.
 Researchers state incorporating certain lifestyle modifications can avoid or interrupt the onset of diabetes.
 Read this blog to know about the pre-diabetic diet and list good foods for prediabetes.

-The major objective is to decrease carb consumption by opting for more complex carbs and practicing regular exercise to burn them off.
-In this article, you can read about what foods to avoid during prediabetes, what to eat instead, and what to eat in moderation to avoid the occurrence of prediabetes.
+The major objective is to decrease carb consumption by opting for more complex carbs and practising regular exercise to burn them off.
+In this article, you can read about what foods to avoid during the prediabetes, what to eat instead, and what to eat in moderation to avoid the occurrence of prediabetes.

 Consumption of certain foods + avoiding others greatly helps decrease your blood glucose!